fcoomans/fcoomans.github.io/_htb-machines/Artificial.md

 ## ⚠️ Disclaimer

 This write-up covers a retired HTB machine and is for educational purposes only.
 All IPs, credentials, and flags exist in a lab environment.
-My username matches my GitHub handle and is intentionally used to build my cybersecurity brand.
+My username is intentionally used throughout this write-up to build my cybersecurity brand.